yutadd/yutadd/README.md

 └─ yutadd/Tetris-Swing-With-AI.git<br>
 ## stats📈
 ・I'm interested in **blockchain**,**web3** technology in general.<br>
-・I used to programing using java. etc...
+・I used to programing using java.<br>
+etc...
 <br>
 ## Past⌚